ConsoleTVs/vswr/README.md

 - :+1: &nbsp; **Initial data** support for initial or offline data.
 - :zzz: &nbsp; **Offline support** to be used without any revalidations with string keys.
 - :+1: &nbsp; **Global configuration** available or per hook call.

-## What's this?

-Quote from [vercel's SWR](https://swr.vercel.app/) for react:

-> The name “SWR” is derived from stale-while-revalidate, a HTTP cache invalidation strategy popularized by
-> [HTTP RFC 5861](https://tools.ietf.org/html/rfc5861).
-SWR is a strategy to first return the data from cache
-> (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
->
-> With SWR, components will get a stream of data updates constantly and automatically.
-> And the UI will be always fast and reactive.

 ## Example